 The point is simple – find the lacks on your website, improve all the points after analyzing the best strategies for the success of your eCommerce website.

-Now let’s just pass to checking the common reasons for cart abandonment and seek for strategies that will help decreasing cart abandonment and increase your sales.
+Now let’s just pass to checking the common reasons for cart abandonment and seek strategies that will help decreasing cart abandonment and increase your sales.

 Main reasons for cart abandonment